se-for-sci/se-for-sci.github.io/content/week3/oodesign.md

 You should try to limit the Public API as much as possible.
 Everything you add as public API means something someone might depend on and something you can't easily refactor.
-Some languages provide ways to forcibly lock down access;
-Python only provides convention with an `_` at the start of names, but that's fine - use it.
+Attributes or methods that are implementation details (not part of the public API) should be hidden or have restricted access.
+Some languages provide ways to forcibly lock down access; Python only provides convention with an `_` at the start of names, but that's fine - use it with your methods and don't use `_` methods of other classes.

 In some languages, you should avoid/limit direct access to members, as this could limit you from ever adding an operation that occurs when setting or